mroughan/SurrealNumbers.jl/README.md

 into itself, i.e., the surreal number 4 appears twice in the tree.
 However, the form is defined in terms of the tree, so the dependent "4" is not the same surreal as the parent "4".
 That is, they are not  equal, but they are equivalent.
+Thus the parent "4" is defined in terms of simpler forms (even though one of these is equivalent).

 ![2x2 = 4](/test/test_dot_x43.svg)